-Currently ten studies (evaluating a total of 74 cases) on nerve sonography in CIDP patients have been published (see Table 2).
-The first description of the sonographic findings in CIDP was published from Taniguchi et al. In this report, the authors documented a brachial plexus hypertrophy on both sides and peripheral nerve hypertrophy at several sites of the median, sciatic and femoral nerve.
-Similar findings had only been reported in MRI studies until then.9-14 A possible explanation of the documented hypertrophy (see Figure 1) could derive from the classical 'onion-bulb' histological appearance of the nerves in CIDP, as a result of recurrent episodes of demyelination and remyelination.
+Currently 10 studies (evaluating a total of 74 cases) on nerve sonography in CIDP patients have been published (see Table 2).
+The first description of the sonographic findings in CIDP was published from Taniguchi et al. $^{30}$ In this report, the authors documented a brachial plexus hypertrophy on both sides and peripheral nerve hypertrophy at several sites of the median, sciatic and femoral nerve.
+Similar findings had only been reported in MRI studies until then. $^{9-14}$ A possible explanation of the documented hypertrophy (see Figure 1) could derive from the classic 'onion-bulb' histologic appearance of the nerves in CIDP, as a result of recurrent episodes of demyelination and remyelination. $^{31}$

 After this initial publication, several years passed until the first systematic ultrasound study of CIDP patients was published.
 In 2004, Matsuoka et al. reported the ultrasound findings of the cervical roots in 13 patients with CIDP and 35 healthy individuals.
 The authors demonstrated a hypertrophy of the cervical roots in nine out of 13 patients with CIDP, a finding that seemed to correlate with the elevated levels of protein in cerebrospinal fluid.
 Another ultrasound study of 36 CIDP patients from Zaidman et al. confirmed the presence of diffuse nerve enlargements in peripheral nerves in this type of immune-mediated nerve injury.
 Similar findings have been reported in several case reports in the following years.33-36 These findings showed a correlation with the disease duration and nerve conduction findings in a small group of CIDP patients.
-On the other side, Rajabally et al. compared the distal median nerve cross sectional area of 14 CIDP patients to 14 patients with sensory axonal neuropathy of various aetiologies (including alcoholism, vitamin deficiency, impaired glucose tolerance, vasculitis, idiopathic).
-The authors concluded, that the cross-sectional area of the median nerve was greater in CIDP, when compared to other polyneuropathies (sensitivity of 57 % and specificity of 93 %).38
+Conversely, Rajabally et al. compared the distal median nerve CSA of 14 CIDP patients to 14 patients with sensory axonal neuropathy of various etiologies (including alcoholism, vitamin deficiency, impaired glucose tolerance, vasculitis, idiopathic).
+The authors concluded that the CSA of the median nerve was greater in CIDP compared with other polyneuropathies (sensitivity 57 %; specificity of 93 %).38